 We have shown that at resonant background magnetic field strengths, laser-to-plasma energy transfer is significantly increased via excitation of electron-cyclotron-like F waves.
 Large-amplitude F waves efficiently transfer energy to plasma electrons and lead to rapid heating, especially along the direction of the magnetic field.
 Analogous wave heating mechanisms for ions interacting with Alfv\'en-cyclotron waves have been investigated in the context of solar corona, \cite{Araneda2008Proton} through which the Sun's corona could be heated to temperatures many times beyond that of its surface. \cite{walsh2003}

 Although the enhanced absorption relies on two separate processes, namely, the excitation of plasma waves and their subsequent collisionless damping, the undamped growth rate of plasma waves (Figure~\ref{fig:mvals}) turns out to be a good indicator of the overall absorptivity (Figure~\ref{fig:absorption}).
 This is especially remarkable because the warm-fluid theory underlying $M$ has a somewhat different wave dispersion relation and likely slightly different growth rates than kinetic simulations.
-There are additional time-dependent substructures of the absorption peaks that we have not elaborated.
-Overall, the cluster of peaks, each due to a distinct physical mechanism, occur when the laser frequency is about twice the F wave frequency, and may be collectively referred to as two-magnon decays.
+A systematic comparison between PIC simulations and the warm-fluid theory shows excellent agreement up to $\sim10^2$ eV temperature. \cite{shi2022benchmarking} The absorption spectrum shown in Figure~\ref{fig:absorption} have additional subpeaks and time-dependencies that we have not elaborated.
+Overall, the cluster of peaks, each due to a distinct physical mechanism, occur when the laser frequency is about twice the F-wave frequency, and may be collectively referred to as two-magnon decays.